johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 **Incoming:**
 : Number of bytes of data in a message that have been authorized to be transmitted but have not yet been received.
-Data is authorized it is within the unscheduled region of a message or if the receiver has transmitted a `GRANT` packet for it.
+Data is authorized if it is within the unscheduled region of a message or if the receiver has transmitted a `GRANT` packet for it.
 Data is considered "incoming" even if the sender has not yet received the grant and/or the data has